The Ultimate Guide to Team Building Skills

 Besides such examples of companies excelling due to great teams, numerous studies show how highly motivated and cohesive teams produce the top organisational performance.

 Group cohesion is vital for a motivated workforce, based on a Harvard Business School publication.
-Research from the American Psychological Association (APA) shows how team building activities make employees feel valued, which motivates them to excel at work.
+Research from the American Psychological Association (APA) shows how activities to develop team building skills make employees feel valued, which motivates them to excel at work.

 Evidently, team building isn’t merely a feel-good exercise.

 Philadelphia’s Pennsylvania Hospital (support services division) is a notable example of an organisation which implemented a team-based facilities group to improve its performance.
-This involved five major elements which are the core of team building:
+This involved five major elements which are the core of team building skills:

 - Implementing a team-based organisation